polyrhythm-project/new-polyrhythm-project-website/corpus/index.md

 organized by type of metadata.
 The table below provides a list of the types of metadata collected for composers, works, premieres (first public performance of a work), and the extracted examples.
-To explore the visualizations, click on the categories below the table.
+To explore visualizations, click on the categories below the table.
 </p>